 This design idea uses a movie reel visual to highlight details about each specific movie.
 The reel itself would be a density pixel of every movie, colored by year or genre or filtered to the decade by clicking on the top bar.
 If you select a movie, in the film strip, you would get to see details on that movie such as the genre, year, if it passed the Bechdel test, the overall sentiment of the movie and the ‘theme/categories’ of the movie.

-In this design, the user could select a movie and they would see details about it like the sentiment, gender ratios, IMDB ratings (dials in the top left quadrant), bar charts to show words/themes by gender (bottom left quadrant), arc diagram to show conversation mapping with each character as a node (bottom right quadrant) and a density pixel of top words used (top right quadrant).
+In this design, the user could select a movie and they would see details about it like the sentiment, sex balance ratios, IMDB ratings (dials in the top left quadrant), bar charts to show words/themes by sex (bottom left quadrant), arc diagram to show conversation mapping with each character as a node (bottom right quadrant) and a density pixel of top words used (top right quadrant).

 We had a poster session where we collected feedback from our classmates as well as experts on various aspects such as what they are interested in seeing with the data (to evaluate which direction we should go in), which visualization appealed to them the most (in terms of visualization and functionality) and usability.